-When Sony introduced the new FE 100mm f/2.8 STF G Master OSS lens at the WPPI show last week, there was a relatively obscure TLA (Three Letter Acronym) in its name: STF.
+When Sony introduced the new FE 100mm f/2.8 STF G Master OSS lens at the WPPI show in 2017, there was a relatively obscure TLA (Three Letter Acronym) in its name: STF.
 You can be excused for glossing over this in favor of focusing on the “G Master” designation since this is the 1st G Master announcement since the line was introduced in early 2016 (the 24-70 f/2.8 GM, 85mm f/1 .4 GM and 70-200mm f/2.8 GM were announced in February, 2016).

 G Master is synonymous with optical excellence, professional build quality and overall superiority and the new 100mm f/2.8 has all of those characteristics in abundance.
 So what’s the story with “STF”?

 STF stands for Smooth Trans Focus and it refers to an optical design that has a special “apodization” element in the lens.
 The apodization element is concave and has a gradual neutral tint.
 That apodization element acts to smooth the out of focus areas and create beautiful bokeh in both foreground and background.
 The difference between STF and non-STF bokeh at maximum aperture is striking.

 The 100mm f/2.8 STF G Master lens is calibrated in both T-stops and F-stops.

 Because it’s an STF lens, there’s another unique aspect to the lens.
 On the lens barrel, you’ll see that the aperture ring is calibrated for both T-stops and F-stops.
 And the max T-stop number on the lens is T/5.6.
 Here’s why.